instant-labs/instant-vitals/README.md

 [![npm (tag)](https://img.shields.io/npm/v/@instantdomain/vitals-server/latest?label=%40instantdomain%2Fvitals-server)](https://www.npmjs.com/package/@instantdomain/vitals-server)
 [![GitHub](https://img.shields.io/github/license/instantdomainsearch/instant-vitals)](https://github.com/InstantDomainSearch/instant-vitals/blob/main/LICENSE)

-Instant Vitals is a tool for collecting Web Vitals metrics and storing them in Google BigQuery.
+Instant Vitals is a tool for collecting Web Vitals metrics and storing them in [Google BigQuery](https://cloud.google.com/bigquery).
 The library has both a client and a server component.
-The client is responsible for collecting the metrics using web-vitals, which is developed and provided by the Google Chrome team, and sending the metrics to the endpoint of your choice.
+The client is responsible for collecting the metrics using [web-vitals](https://github.com/GoogleChrome/web-vitals), which is maintained by the Google Chrome team, and sending the metrics to the endpoint of your choice.
 In addition to this, the client converts HTML elements into XPath query strings so that you can easily track down where your problems are later.

 The server component is used to then take these metrics and send them to BigQuery.
 Once the metrics are in BigQuery, you can more easily query for the information you need to improve your Web Vitals scores.

 For now we'll assume you're using `npm` and that you have some sort of build system in place for the client.
 While the server component is only available for NodeJS at the moment, this library is more of a pattern than a prescription so it shouldn't be too hard to implement this yourself in your language of choice.